-My textile career evolved from my passion.
-I literally felt I was in a race to learn as much as possible before the textile industry disappeared in the USA!
+Because of the rapidly disappearing textile industry in the USA, my textile career evolved quickly as I raced to learn as much as possible!
 My career began in one of the oldest weaving mills in the US, Churchill Weavers (no longer open).
-I was hired to utilize new loom technology to transition designs for this historic mill.
-While there, I learned the fundamentals of woven production design from a historic and culturally relevant company.
-Being on-site with production taught me how important it is to understand the technology, products, and the people you are designing for.
+Churchill hired me to help them utilize new loom technology to transition designs for their historic mill.
+While there, I learned the fundamentals of woven production design from a historical and culturally relevant company.
+Being on-site with production, I learned the importance of understanding the technology, products, and the people you are designing products for.